hvphan1993/Wetha-Wizard/README.md

 ![function to handle incorrect or invalid searches](./Assets/images/errorfeaturehandleincorrectsearch.png)

 ## Pulling Weather Data
-To display the current weather data for the cities searched and to populate the 5-day forecast box I needed to use the OpenWeatherApi to make calls for the different results I wanted to display.
-I had to make two separate API calls to grab data for the current weather section as well as for the 5-day forecast cards.
+To display the current weather data for the cities searched and to populate the 5-day forecast box, I needed to use the OpenWeatherApi to make calls for the different results I wanted to display.
+I had to make two separate API calls to grab data for the current weather section and for the 5-day forecast cards.

 ![setting up api calls](./Assets/images/apicallsgeneral.png)

 ### Current Weather
-To get the data for the current weather I needed to specify through the api which endpoints I wanted to use and then match those with the html elements with matching id so that they would be displayed for the user.
+To get the data for the current weather I needed to specify through the api which endpoints I wanted to use and then match those with the html element(by id) so that they would be displayed for the user.

 ![setting up current weather display](./Assets/images/matchingidcurrentweather.png)